slmlaggi/cs50-finance/README.md

 This project is for educational purposes only and should not be used for actual financial transactions.

-Do NOT copy code directly from this project if you have not finished the pset yourself.
+Do NOT copy code directly from this project if you have not finished the Problem Set yourself.